flokoe/website/content/posts/create-an-app-logo-without-design-skills-using-claudes-svg-artifacts/index.md

 - do not hang up on lettgin the ai do it

 - first learning, if you have design material, examples etc give it
+- This is the second learning, one shots are problably not what i want

 For this looked good enoigh.
 Sure, is it the best and most recognizable logo?
 No